broadinstitute/gatk/README.md

 * Note: Some GATK Spark tools by default require the reference file to be in 2bit format (notably `BaseRecalibratorSpark`,`BQSRPipelineSpark` and `ReadsPipelineSpark`).
 You can convert your fasta to 2bit by using the `faToTwoBit` utility from [UCSC](http://hgdownload.soe.ucsc.edu/admin/exe/) - see also the [documentation for `faToTwoBit`](https://genome.ucsc.edu/goldenpath/help/blatSpec.html#faToTwoBitUsage).

 ## R Dependency
 Certain GATK tools may optionally generate plots if R is installed.
 We recommend **R v3.1.3** if you want to produce plots.
 If you are uninterested in plotting, R is still required by several of the unit tests.
-Plotting is currently untested and should be viewed as a convinience rather than a primary output.
+Plotting is currently untested and should be viewed as a convenience rather than a primary output.

 R installation is not part of the gradle build.
 See http://cran.r-project.org/ for general information on installing R for your system.
 * for ubuntu see these [ubuntu specific instructions](http://cran.r-project.org/bin/linux/ubuntu/README)